fw-ai-external/tau2-bench/recorder/README.md

 This will:
 1. Load your prepared training data
-2. Filter successful examples for SFT (supervised fine-tuning warm-start)
+2. Filter successful examples for SFT (supervised fine-tuning)
-3. Prepare preference pairs for RFT (rejection fine-tuning / RLOR)
+3. Optionally prepare preference pairs for RFT (reinforcement fine-tuning)
-4. Fine-tune a base model through both phases
+4. Fine-tune the base model
-5. Evaluate at each checkpoint (base → SFT → RFT)
+5. Evaluate checkpoints

+**Note**: RFT is supported in the workflow but was not part of the documented distillation study.
+The study focused on SFT with and without rejection sampling (filtering for successful trials only).

 ---